Droop quota

 In the study of electoral systems, the Droop quota (sometimes called the Hagenbach-Bischoff, Britton, or Newland-Britton quota (Note: Some authors use the terms "Newland-Britton quota" or "exact Droop quota" to refer to the quantity described in this article, and reserve the term "Droop quota" for the archaic or rounded form of the Droop quota (the original found in the works of Henry Droop).)) is the minimum number of votes a party or candidate needs to receive in a district to guarantee they will win at least one seat.
-It is commonly used in single transferable voting election contests.

-The Droop quota is used to extend the concept of a majority to multiwinner elections, taking the place of the 50% plus 1 majority in single-winner elections.
-Just as any candidate with more than half of all votes is guaranteed to be declared the winner in single-seat election, any candidate with a Droop quota's worth of votes is guaranteed to win a seat in a multiwinner election.
+The Droop quota is used to extend the concept of a majority to multiwinner elections, taking the place of the 50% bar in single-winner elections.
+Just as any candidate with more than half of all votes is guaranteed to be declared the winner in single-seat election, any candidate with more than a Droop quota's worth of votes is guaranteed to win a seat in a multiwinner election.

 Besides establishing winners, the Droop quota is used to define the number of excess votes, i.e. votes not needed by a candidate who has been declared elected.
-In proportional quota-based systems such as STV or expanding approvals, these excess votes can be transferred to other candidates to prevent them from being wasted.
+In proportional quota–based systems such as STV or expanding approvals, these excess votes can be transferred to other candidates to prevent them from being wasted.
+(As well, the equivalent of one quota is the number of votes not used to elect someone in many STV contests.)

-The Droop quota was first suggested by the English lawyer and mathematician Henry Richmond Droop (1831–1884) as an alternative to the Hare quota.
+The Droop quota was first suggested by the English lawyer and mathematician Henry Richmond Droop (1831–1884) as an alternative to the Hare quota and later by Swiss physicist Eduard Hagenbach-Bischof in the context of STV and not for the largest remainder method.